 The Company has a Compliance Function which is part of the Group Legal Department, predominantly staffed by lawyers and compliance experts.
-The Head of Compliance reports functionally directly to the Board of Directors.
 The Compliance Function is an assurance function responsible for the compliance and governance arrangements of the Company.
 The mandate of the Compliance Function is to support the business to be compliant with applicable regulations within the "three lines of defence" model, which defines the governance structure at AXIS and the related roles and responsibilities.

-The Board has appointed a Head of Compliance (a PCF) of the Company.
-The Head of Compliance is primarily responsible for ensuring the activities of the Company are conducted in compliance with the Regulations, and reporting to the Board and to the CBI and other Regulatory Authorities as applicable.
-In line with Article 270 of the Delegated Regulation, the Board reviews the Company Compliance Policies at least annually and ensures that recommendations for improvements are adequately incorporated and approve proposals for Policy amendments.
+The Board has appointed a Head of Compliance (a PCF) of the Company who is primarily responsible for ensuring the activities of the Company are conducted in compliance with the Regulations, and reporting to the Board and to the Central Bank and other Regulatory Authorities as applicable.
+In line with Article 270 of the Delegated Regulation, the Board reviews the Compliance Policies at least annually and ensures that recommendations for improvements are adequately incorporated and approve proposals for Policy amendment.